aldebaran/qibuild/doc/source/beginner/index.rst

 qiBuild is a command line framework composed of several tools.

-If you to know  more, see the overview:
+If you want to know more, see the overview:

 .. toctree::
     :maxdepth: 1